codevise/pageflow/doc/creating_file_types.md

       end
     end

-Next, inside your page type, overrie the `file_types` method and return an array containing a `Pageflow::FileType` object that points to your model class.
+Next, inside your page type, override the `file_types` method and return an array containing a `Pageflow::FileType` object that points to your model class.
 This tells Pageflow to enable the new file type whenever the page type is registered in a Pageflow application.